Ext4FAT/BookSelector/README.md

 	[-k keyword] #Field you intend to search
 	[-t number] #TOP-K you wish to show
 	[-p percent] #TOP k% you mean to show
-	[-n filename] #File name you are desirous to output [-a] #Display all book in this field
+	[-o filename] #File name you are desirous to output [-a] #Display all book in this field
 	[-r] #No matter cache exist or not, re-download pages [-N] #Don't output markdown file